 Our films bring genuine spontaneaity and nuance to shortform art documentaries, capturing details that cannot be staged.
 Watch selections from our many films from the categories below; read on for more about us and our work.

-Our films include commentary by Marina Abramovic, Vito Acconci, Hernan Bas, Thomas Bayrle, Larry Bell, Ross Bleckner, Amy Cappellazzo, Judy Chicago, Edouard Duval-Carrié, Tomás Esson, Rachel Feinstein, Charles Gaines, Adler Guerrier, Matthew Angelo Harrison, Guadalupe Maravilla, John Miller, Damian Ortega, Eric-Paul Riege, Norberto Rodriguez, Don and Mera Rubell, Jerry Saltz, Jacolby Satterwhite, Manuel Solano, Jen Stark, Mette Tommerup, Frances Trombly, and many more.
+Our films include interviews with Marina Abramovic, Vito Acconci, Hernan Bas, Thomas Bayrle, Larry Bell, Ross Bleckner, Amy Cappellazzo, Judy Chicago, Edouard Duval-Carrié, Tomás Esson, Rachel Feinstein, Charles Gaines, Adler Guerrier, Matthew Angelo Harrison, Guadalupe Maravilla, John Miller, Damian Ortega, Eric-Paul Riege, Norberto Rodriguez, Don and Mera Rubell, Jerry Saltz, Jacolby Satterwhite, Manuel Solano, Jen Stark, Mette Tommerup, Frances Trombly, and many more.

-Our series projects include historical and experiential films for the Harpo Foundation in Vermont (2023), Miami's Institute of Contemporary Art (more than 30 original films 2015-2022), the venerable alternative art institution Locust Projects (2021-2023), the Miami Design District (international gallery pop-ups 2020-2022), long- and shortform walk-throughs and commentary for the Margulies Collection (2020-2022), nationwide studio visits for The Chicago Project X public art exhibitions (2013-1014), and our independent 20-episode series Studio Drive-by that captured a uniquely diverse transformative art scene in post-financial crisis Miami (2008-2010).
+Our projects include in-depth original films for the Harpo Foundation (3-part series 2023), Miami's Institute of Contemporary Art (more than 40 films 2015-2022), the experimental art institution Locust Projects (12 films 2021-2023), the Miami Design District (12 gallery visit films 2020-2024), performance documentation for the Jorge M. Pérez collection/art space El Espacio 23, walk-through experiences with collector-curator commentary for the Margulies Collection (2020-2022), nationwide studio visits for The Chicago Project X public art exhibition (11-film series 2014), and our independent 20-episode series Studio Drive-by which captured a transformative independent art scene in financial crisis Miami (2008-2010).

-Our 2010 feature film miamiHeights is a two-year ride-along of painter Hernan Bas' rapid career launch– from a 2007 major survey show by the Rubell Collection in Miami to the artist's first New York solo shows at the Brooklyn Museum and Lehmann Maupin– all before the age of 30.
+Our 2010 feature film miamiHeights is a two-year ride-along with painter Hernan Bas' meteoric career launch– from a 2007 major survey show by the Rubell Collection to the artist's first New York solo shows at the Brooklyn Museum and Lehmann Maupin– all before the age of 30.

-Our 2011 feature film making sh*t up is a multi-year journey with burgeoning conceptual artist Norberto Rodriguez from his 2008 Whitney Biennial on-site 3-week performance to the challenge of a roller-coaster career path ahead; with conceptual art commentary by his idol Vito Acconci, Marina Abramovic, Amy Cappellazzo, Jerry Saltz, and many more.
+Our 2011 feature film making sh*t up is a multi-year journey with conceptual artist Norberto Rodriguez, from his 2008 Whitney Biennial 3-week performance to the challenge of a roller-coaster career path ahead.
+The film includes commentary on conceptual art by his idol Vito Acconci, plus Marina Abramovic, Amy Cappellazzo, Jerry Saltz, and many more.

-Grela Orihuela (Exec Producer /Advisor) co-founded Wet Heat Project with partner Bill Bilowit in 2008, which has since produced more than 100 commissioned and independent films.
-She is presently the Senior Vice President of Global Fairs at Design Miami (since 2021).
+Grela Orihuela (Exec Producer /Advisor) co-founded Wet Heat Project with partner Bill Bilowit in 2008.
+She is presently the Vice President of Global Fairs at Design Miami (since 2021).
 Grela is Cuban by birth and grew up in Astoria, Queens.
 She graduated from NYU Tisch Film School Fine Arts program, followed by executive positions in broadcast television at WABC-TV news, Telemundo Network, and for independent syndicated Spanish-language programming.
 Her producing shifted to international projects and multimedia events for fashion (with Kal Ruttenstein) and music (with Bill Graham), followed by large-scale corporate events with in-venue concerts by Tony Bennett, Cyndi Lauper, Julio Iglesias, and Celine Dion.
 Her art career includes curation of multi-artist video programs for NADA Miami Beach, NADA Hudson, Vanity Projects in New York City, Art Wynwood Contemporary Art Fair, Arte Americas, and the Los Angeles Art Association.
 Her art consultancy 1meter50 was established in 2019 for private clients.